Pay, pension & rewards

 - Similarly, acceleration within the incremental scale is only available through the annual reward review process, it cannot be used as a means by which to increase an individual's salary for taking on additional responsibilities within their existing grade.

-- Staff appointed to a post graded higher than their current post will be offered a new salary of the minimum of the new grade, or if this is less than their salary on the old grade, the next spinal point, excluding excellence points and subject to the same rules set out in paragraph 3 above.
+- Staff appointed to a post graded higher than their current post will be offered a new salary of the minimum of the new grade, or if this is less than or equal to their salary on the old grade, the next spinal point, excluding excellence points and subject to the same rules set out in paragraph 3 above.

 - Staff employed on or before 28th February 2018 moving to another post at the same grade as their existing substantive post will move across on their existing salary and they will receive an increment in August as normal.
 Staff employed on or after 1 March 2018, moving to another post at the same grade as their existing substantive post will move across on their existing salary and will recieve an increment on the anniversary of their appointment to that grade.